The images and text correlate best when viewed on a wide screen rather than on a phone or on an iPad.

 With Bonnard, voids aren’t empty.
 They’re filled by his impressions and memories.
 A glass or a shadow may fill an empty space on a table but as empty or unfilled objects themselves, emphasize the understanding of absence and the possibility of return.

 The possibility of your return would be so welcome during this time of physical isolation due to the global pandemic.
-My next post in mid-June will take a closer look at several of Pierre Bonnard’s most well-known paintings, those of Marthe de Méligny.
+Part Two takes a closer look at several of Pierre Bonnard’s most innovative paintings, those of the bathing Marthe de Méligny, and how so many critics sunk to a new low.

 Stay safe and be well.